AntiOs76/DynamicWeb-Interface/README.md

    cp client/.env.example client/.env
    ```

 3. Update `server/.env` with your MongoDB Atlas connection string and a custom `JWT_SECRET`.
+For local development, `client/.env` can keep the default `VITE_API_URL=http://localhost:5050` unless you change the API port.

 4. Start the full app: